-We have audited the accompanying consolidated balance sheets of ClearOne Communications, Inc. and subsidiaries (the Company) as of June 30, 2008 and 2007, and the related consolidated statements of income and comprehensive income, shareholders' equity, and cash flows for the years ended June 30, 2008 and 2007.
+We have audited the accompanying consolidated balance sheet of ClearOne Communications, Inc. and subsidiaries (the Company) as of June 30, 2008 and 2007, and the related consolidated statements of income and comprehensive income, shareholders' equity, and cash flows for the years ended June 30, 2008 and 2007.
 These financial statements are the responsibility of the Company's management.
 Our responsibility is to express an opinion on these financial statements based on our audits.
-The consolidated financial statements as of June 30, 2006 and for the year then ended, before the adjustments for the camera business described in Note 3 and the adjustments for the change in revenue recognition method described in Note 21 to the consolidated financial statements, were audited by other auditors whose report, dated August 21, 2006, expressed an unqualified opinion on those statements.
+The consolidated financial statements as of June 30, 2006 and for the year then ended , before the adjustments for the camera business described in Note 3 to the consolidated financial statements, were audited by other auditors whose report, dated August 21, 2006, expressed an unqualified opinion on those statements.